PyCQA/isort/docs/configuration/options.md

 ## Length Sort Straight

 Sort straight imports by their string length.
+Similar to `length_sort` but applies only to straight imports and doesn't affect from imports.

 **Type:** Bool
 **Default:** `False`